EAR Calculator – Find the Effective Annual Rate

 Since the EAR is a compounding interest rate, the more times interest is compounded in a year, the higher the interest rate will be.
 This is the “n” term in the effective annual rate formula below.

-If you are a lender, you would want interest to be compounded continuously since that will generate the highest interest for you.
-However, if you are a borrower, the lowest interest rate would be interest compounded annually.
+If you are a lender, you would want interest to be compounded continuously since that will generate the highest interest owed to you.
+However, if you are a borrower, you would want to pay the least amount in interest, which comes from an interest rate that is compounded annually.

 The different compounding periods in the effective annual rate calculator are continuous, daily, weekly, semimonthly, monthly, quarterly, semiannually, and annually.
 These are in order of the highest EAR to the lowest.